 Add chopped apples, raisins, cinnamon, and water to a saucepan.
 Cook on medium heat for 10 minutes or until the apples are soft.

-oatmeal pancakes with apple compote
+Oatmeal pancakes with apple compote.

-Alternatively, you can serve oatmeal pancakes with butter and a drizzle of maple syrup.
+• Butter and a drizzle of maple syrup.

-• Fresh sliced fruits
+• Fresh sliced fruits and berries

 • Whipped cream and sliced banana